• The Artsclub Theatre

 welcome

-See our On Now page for everything running to early October.
+Our On Now page will show you everything running through early February.
 Be sure to look for the BUY TICKETS buttons.
-And plot your theatregoing through early November on our Coming Soon page.
+And plot your theatregoing through early March on our Coming Soon page.

 Important Note: The BUY TICKETS Button on our PREVIEW and REVIEW pages is strictly a convenience for theatregoers.
 Click on the button and get direct access to the company’s box office for that show.
 Vancouverplays gets no cut or commission from your ticket purchase.
 100% of the money goes directly to the theatre company.